 As as result:

-- Inclusion in Art as a 501(C)3 non-profit has been responsible for renewed interest in art coming from the minority creative class, the creation of the first database of contemporary artists of color living in Oklahoma, and it has been recognized as one of the most successful initiative dedicated to racial diversity in Oklahoma arts.
-New and established minority artist of color are joining Inclusion In Art, exhibiting work and seeing success as artist.
+- Inclusion in Art as a 501(C)3 non-profit has been responsible for renewed interest in art coming from the minority creative class, the creation of the first database of contemporary artists of color living in Oklahoma, and it has been recognized as one of the most successful initiatives dedicated to racial diversity in Oklahoma arts.
+New and established minority artist of color are joining Inclusion In Art, exhibiting work and seeing success as an artist.

 - Inclusion partnerships now include Studio 222, Oklahoma Arts Council, Oklahoma City Arts Council, OVAC, Living Arts Tulsa, Urban Roots, Oklahoma City Office of Arts and Cultural Affairs, Red Earth, Oklahoma Black Museum and Performing Arts Center, Norman Arts Council, Mainsite Gallery, Edmond Fine Arts Institute, IAO Gallery and Allied Arts.
-Inclusion In Art and Waters Edge Winery have created a partnership to provide original art for limited-edition wins from Waters Edge with portions of proceeds benefiting the artist and Inclusion In Art.
+Inclusion In Art and Waters Edge Winery have created a partnership to provide original art for limited-edition wines from Waters Edge with portions of proceeds benefiting the artist and Inclusion In Art.